 TOEFL Internet-based test, iBT (www.toefl.org)

-A total score of at least 92 (with writing section 22 and other sections 21) is required.
-English test results from TOEFL should be sent directly from the ETS test center to EIT Digital Master School order for us to verify it/accept it” (Institution code: 0210, Dept 99.).
+A total score of at least 92 (with writing section 22) is required.
 TOEFL iBT Home Edition is accepted as part of the general requirements.

 TOEFL MyBest Scores are not accepted as part of the general requirements but are accepted by some partner universities, see “University-specific language tests and exemptions” below.